 Consistent across Architecture: Execute the code with the same behavior in different instruction set architectures, including x64, x86, and ARM.

-Wide-range of Applications: Various types of applications can be developed and run on .NET Core platform such as Console, Desktop, Web, Mobile, Cloud, IoT, ML, Microservices, Gaming, etc…
+Wide range of Applications: Various types of applications can be developed and run on .NET Core platforms such as Console, Desktop, Web, Mobile, Cloud, IoT, ML, Microservices, Gaming, etc…

 Flexible Deployment: .NET Core applications can be deploying user-wide or system-wide or with Docker Containers.

 Compatibility: Compatible with .NET Framework and Mono APIs by using .NET Standard Specification.